dmund95/CheerMeUp/README.md

 # CheerMeUp
-We are using GANs to add emotions to emotionless faces using Pytorch
+Using GANs to add emotions to emotionless faces using Pytorch

+Results can be seen in "Results" Folder